gabrieljcs/jacquin/README.md

 Should be easy to keep this in a serverless environment triggered by a webhook (Slack, Telegram).

+Now you have one less choice to make in your life.
+Hopefully this can ease your anxiety.

-Don't forget, *"Life is a sum of all your choices" (Albert Camus)*.
+> "Life is a sum of all your choices"
+> (Albert Camus)